Manisha Sinha

-Manisha Sinha is an Indian-born American historian, and the Draper Chair in American History at the University of Connecticut.
-She is the author of The Slave's Cause: A History of Abolition (2016), which won the Frederick Douglass Book Prize.
+Manisha Sinha is an Indian-born American historian, and the James L. and Shirley A. Draper Chair in American History at the University of Connecticut.
+She is the author of The Slave's Cause: A History of Abolition (2016) and The Rise and Fall of the Second American Republic: Reconstruction, 1860-1920 (2024).

-Early life
+Life and career

 Her father was Srinivas Kumar Sinha, an Indian Army general.
-She received her PhD from Columbia University where her dissertation was nominated for the Bancroft Prize.
+She received her PhD from Columbia University.

-Career

 Sinha's research focuses on early United States history, especially the transnational histories of slavery and abolition and the history of the Civil War and Reconstruction.
-Sinha is the author of The Counterrevolution of Slavery: Politics and Ideology in Antebellum South Carolina (2000), which was named one of the ten best books on slavery in Politico in 2015.
+Sinha is the author of The Counterrevolution of Slavery: Politics and Ideology in Antebellum South Carolina (2000), which was named one of the ten best books on slavery in Politico in 2015, and The Slave's Cause: A History of Abolition (2016), which won the Frederick Douglass Book Prize, the Avery O. Craven Award for Best Book on the Civil War Era, the Society for Historians of the Early American Republic's Best Book Prize, the James A. Rawley Award for the Best Book on Secession and the Sectional Crisis, and was long-listed for the National Book Award for Nonfiction.
+In 2024, Sinha published her most recent book, The Rise and Fall of the Second American Republic: Reconstruction, 1860-1920.

-Sinha is also a contributing author of The Abolitionist Imagination (Harvard University Press, 2012), and co-editor of African American Mosaic: A Documentary History from the African Slave Trade to the Twenty First Century (Prentice Hall, 2004) and Contested Democracy: Freedom, Race and Power in American History (Columbia University Press, 2007).
+Sinha is also a contributing author of The Abolitionist Imagination (Harvard University Press, 2012) and co-editor of African American Mosaic: A Documentary History from the African Slave Trade to the Twenty-First Century (Prentice Hall, 2 vols., 2004) and Contested Democracy: Freedom, Race, and Power in American History (Columbia University Press, 2007).

-She was awarded the Chancellor's Medal, the highest honor bestowed on faculty, and received the Distinguished Graduate Mentor Award in Recognition of Outstanding Graduate Teaching and Advising at the University of Massachusetts, Amherst, where she taught for over twenty years.
-She was elected member of the American Antiquarian Society, and was appointed to the Organization of American Historians' Distinguished Lecture Series.
+At the University of Massachusetts, Amherst, where she taught for over twenty years, she was awarded the Chancellor's Medal, the highest honor bestowed on faculty, and received the Distinguished Graduate Mentor Award in Recognition of Outstanding Graduate Teaching and Advising.
+She was elected member of the American Antiquarian Society, was appointed to the Organization of American Historians' Distinguished Lecture Series, and is President of the Society for Historians of the Early American Republic.

 Sinha has received two year-long research fellowships from the National Endowment for the Humanities, fellowships from the Charles Warren Center and the W.E.B.
 Du Bois Institute at Harvard University, the Howard Foundation fellowship at Brown University, and the Rockefeller Post-Doctoral fellowship from the Institute of the Arts and Humanities at the University of North Carolina, Chapel Hill.
+In 2022, she was awarded a Guggenheim Fellowship.

+In 2018, Sinha was a Visiting Professor at the University of Paris Diderot (now Paris Cité University).
+In the summer of 2021, she was a Visiting Professor at the Heidelberg Center for American Studies at the University of Heidelberg.